lucchesi-sec/powershell-automation/docs/QUICK_START.md

 # Quick-Start: Your First Automation in 30 Minutes

-Welcome to the PowerShell Enterprise Automation Platform!
+Welcome to the PowerShell Automation Platform!
 This guide will walk you through a minimal, secure deployment to get your first automation running in under 30 minutes.

 ## Table of Contents
 - [Prerequisites](#prerequisites)